danielgabento/algorithms/README.md

 # algorithms
-Repository created for sharing codes from algorithms classes
+Repository created to share code from the algorithms and programming techniques classes